 – “It means that, as a municipality, we need to learn more about what we want and we must cultivate an ability to implement those requirements.
 At the same time, there are 290 municipalities in Sweden and, without coordination, there will easily be 290 different requirements, which would create a hopeless situation for the suppliers.”

-Jadelius therefore believes that projects such as City as a Platform, through which municipalities can jointly establish more uniform requirements, are crucial to swiftly finding business models that can properly support the municipality’s activities:
+Jadelius therefore believes that projects through which municipalities can jointly establish more uniform requirements, are crucial to swiftly finding business models that can properly support the municipality’s activities:

 – “I’m really looking forward to additional similar initiatives, because being able to jointly identify opportunities to both refine requirements and develop customer competence is invaluable in this area.”